 numerical analysis, verified numerical computation

-A number of verified numerical methods for various elliptic equations have been developed and improved in the recent two decades by many researchers.
-The finite element method (FEM) is a powerful approach of obtaining approximate solutions to PDEs.
+A number of verified numerical methods for, in particular, various elliptic equations have been developed and improved in the recent two decades by many researchers.
+In this field, the finite element method (FEM) is a powerful approach of obtaining appropriate approximate solutions to PDEs.
 We have developed a verified numerical method based on the FEM for semilinear elliptic equations defined on arbitrary polygonal domains.
 Our method can easily deal with a variety of problems, which depends on the shape of domain.

 We have also developed a verified numerical method for the initial-boundary value problems of semilinear parabolic equations.
 This method is based on the semigroup theory (analytic semigroups and evolution operators).
-My current interest is to validate the blow-up solutions of ODEs by combining verified numerical coputations with theories of resolution of singularity in the field of algebraic geometry.
-I am also interested in developing a method of verified computing for hyperbolic equations on the basis of sparctral methods.
+Furthermore, we have constructed an approach for validating the blow-up solutions of ODEs by combining dynamical systems with theories of resolution of singularity in the field of algebraic geometry.
+My current interest is to develop a method of verified computing for DDEs, parabolic/hyperbolic/dispersive PDEs on the basis of spectral methods.